Giswater/extratools_giswater_plugin/README.md

-# importdxf_giswater_plugin
+# giswater_tools
-Plugin to add capabilities in order to import dxf files into giswater project schema
+Plugin to add capabilities to giswater